nlewo/comin/docs/design.md

 - the manager: it is in charge of managing all this components.
 - the store: hold `Deployments` and `Generations` data structures.

+### The builder

+The builder actually evaluates and builds fetched commits.
+The builder only runs a single task.
+It first evaluates a commit and then can build it.
+If a new commit is submitted for evaluation, a current running evaluation or build is stopped.

 ### The store

 The store is in charge of managing all `Generations` and `Deployments`